bivas6/HanochLevin/README.md

 Social networks in Hanoch Levin Plays

-I case that you got a tsv file with all the plays html code named hanochlevin.tsv: put the python code and the tsv file in the same directory and run python main.py.
+In case that you got a tsv file with all the plays html code named hanochlevin.tsv: put the python code and the tsv file in the same directory and run python main.py.

    you can run it with the options: